lil-Noam/R_Course_2024/final_project/README.md

 © 2024 Nir Lab, Tau.
 All rights reserved.  <br>
 Special thanks to Dr. Flavio J. Schmidig for allowing me to use his data. <br><br>

-This project includes 3 files: <br>
+This project includes 4 files: <br>
 1. preprocess_EDA.R - preprocessing of the data and exploratory data analysis.
 2. analysis.R - implementation of helper functions and the regression analyses.
 3. top_features_modeling.R - logistic regression analysis of the filtered data according to the feature selection process done in the linear regression.
+4. RF_RFE.R - to test my idea of feature selection by linear regression, I used more conventional ways of feature importance and selection - first by a recursive elimination model and then by random forest model.

  <br><br>

 ## Step A - Defining the Research Question